What is Endodontics?

 In some cases surgery is indicated to restore the tooth and surrounding tissues to health.
 During this procedure, the tip of the root and the affected tissue is removed.
 Often a filling is placed in the end of the root.
 Sutures are placed to aid in healing.
 Most patients experience only minor discomfort and swelling and return to normal activities the next day.

 Traumatic injuries can result in the need for dental treatment.
 Fractured teeth, displaced teeth, or even a tooth that has been knocked out (avulsed) are common results of dental trauma.
 Each of these conditions requires specific treatment, dictated by the effect of the injury on the tooth, whether or not the tooth is deciduous (a baby tooth) or permanent (adult), and the time between the injury and treatment.
-Dr. Tittle and Dr. Jensen are experts at managing the complexities of these injuries.
+Dr. Tittle is an expert at managing the complexities of these injuries.

 Treatment may involve many different dental specialists.
 Traumatized teeth will be continually monitored to ensure proper healing.
 Dr. Tittle has lectured on traumatic injuries at numerous dental conferences and dental society meetings.
 To help you be prepared to take the appropriate action in the event of a traumatic injury to the teeth, you can purchase this application on your iOS® device.
 It guides a layperson through an initial assessment of the injury and appropriate first aid.